Depersonalizc/tns/README.md

 # tns
-Tiny Network Stack: A TCP/IP stack in user space with link emulation
+Tiny Network Stack: A small TCP/IP stack in user space with link emulation